rsksmart/rif-identity-services/tiny-qr/README.md

   npm i
   ```

+3. Create an empty .env file

-2. (optional) Configure, create a .env file with
+2. (optional) Configure, fill the .env file with

   Defaults to: